Lake Graham (Tennessee)

 Lake Graham (also Graham Lake) is a reservoir in Madison County, Tennessee 5 miles east of the city of Jackson.
 It is primarily a recreational lake that also provides wetlands habitat to local wildlife and migratory birds.
 The lake is owned and managed by the Tennessee Wildlife Resources Agency (TWRA).
 The TWRA Region One offices are located at the lake, and it is the largest lake managed by the Agency.
-The lake is impounded by a 51 foot high earthen dam with an uncontrolled spillway.
+The lake is impounded by a 51 foot high, 1000 foot long earthen dam with an uncontrolled spillway.

 History

 The lake was first proposed in 1971, with Madison County Commissioner John Graham leading efforts to obtain the $2.8 million in federal, state, and county funds for the lake's construction.
 Originally known as Lake Madison, named after the county it is located in, it was informally referred to by commissioners as Lake Graham.
 In 1981, Governor Lamar Alexander ordered the dam across Brown's Creek closed during a ceremony at the construction site.

 In July 1982, the Madison County commission officially recommended the lake be renamed to Lake Graham, which was denied by the Tennessee Wildlife Resources Commission.
-By September of that year, the Tennessee Wildlife Resources Commission reached an agreement to name it after Graham, who was at that time a member of the commission and was initially against the renaming to avoid appearances of favoritism until they agreed to name the road leading to the lake after Sen. Lowell Thomas, another supporter of the project, and the renaming received the support of a number of state senators and representatives.
+By September of that year, the Tennessee Wildlife Resources Commission reached an agreement to name it after Graham.
+Graham was at that time a member of the commission and was against the renaming to avoid appearances of favoritism, but dropped his opposition when it was agreed to name the road leading to the lake after Sen. Lowell Thomas, another supporter of the project, and when the renaming received the support of a number of state senators and representatives.

 The lake was projected to be opened in early 1983.
-By late 1982, the projects had been revised to on-or-about January 1, 1983, but significant rain in early December 1982 caused a rapid rise in the lake's levels.
-By December 16, 1982, the water had crested the spillway and the lake was declared filled and open.
+By late 1982, the projected date had been revised to on-or-about January 1, 1983.
+Significant rain in early December 1982 caused a rapid rise in the lake's level, and by December 16, 1982 the water had crested the spillway and the lake was declared filled and open.